flatcar-archive/flatcar-docs/os/sdk-modifying-flatcar.md

 To reference the latest nightly builds as source for board packages, use the following command.
 It has to be rerun if you later want to switch to a recent nightly version because it only dereferences the nightly of the day when you ran this command, to keep your build environment reproducible.
-For `BRANCH` use the branch you checked out or want to base your work on, e.g., the Alpha/Edge development branches or the `flatcar-MAJORVERSION` maintenance branches.
+For `BRANCH` use the branch you checked out or want to base your work on, e.g., the Alpha development branch `main` or the `flatcar-MAJORVERSION` maintenance branches.

 ```
 ./set_version --dev-board --board-version amd64-usr/BRANCH-nightly --dev-sdk --sdk-version sdk-main-nightly